 - Chris Wilton of Match Point: he murders his pregnant mistress by trying to make it look like a robbery but ends up making a few mistakes and one of the investigating cops manages to figure out his methods and motive to the letter...but one of the rings he took to simulate the robbery ends up falling on the street instead of the river he threw it at, was picked up by a drug dealer who was then found dead and thus ended up taking the fall for the robbery, allowing Wilton to get away with it scott free.

-- Ferris Bueller undeniably accomplishes some of his achievements through his own cleverness, but he had a hell of a lot of luck with some of them.
+- Ferris Bueller's Day Off: Ferris Bueller (for those who view him unfavorably) undeniably accomplishes some of his achievements through his own cleverness, but he had a hell of a lot of luck with some of them.

 - Helen, the Big Bad from Primeval.
-Nearly every episode she appears in she gets captured at gunpoint, and she always either manages to convince her captors to let her go or she tackles away their weapon.
+In nearly every episode she appears in, she gets captured at gunpoint but always either manages to convince her captors to let her go or tackles away their weapon.
 Considering she's a 40-ish archeologist and the people holding her at gunpoint are usually trained soldiers with good reason to hate her, she must have some sort of superpower that causes any heroic character within earshot of her to juggle Idiot Balls.
 At one point she escapes from the middle of the hero's base by taking another villain hostage and demanding to be released... for some insane reason, the heroes not only let her go but give her the MacGuffin as well, instead of just shooting them both.
-Thankfully karma gets her in the end too.
+However, karma gets her in the end.
 In the form of a Velociraptor.